Anni1123/Anni1123/README.md

 - 👨‍💻Visit My Portfolio site [](https://anni1123.github.io/MyPortfolio/)
 -->

 <p align="center">My name is Anni Kumari.
 I am currently pursing Bachelor of Technology in CSE in NIT Patna 2022 Batch.
-I am currently holding a position of Google Web ML Lead at NIT Patna.I recently completed working as Machine Learning Intern in <a href="https://github.com/ShapeAI">ShapeAI</a> .Currently I am working as Deep Learning Intern at Lambda Vision.I love to compose code in Python,C++,Java.
+I am currently holding a position of Google Web ML Lead at NIT Patna.I recently completed working as Machine Learning Intern in <a href="https://github.com/ShapeAI">ShapeAI</a> ..I love to compose code in Python,C++,Java.
 I am very interested in writing technical blogs in Medium & Other Publications.
 Most of my articles are about my challenges that I came across as a part of my learning.
 I hope you find it helpful. </p>

 - 💬 Ask me about **Android studio,Django,Firebase**